NotWaterScriptNhttp/LuaLib/README.md

 Lua binary chunk reader/writer library.
 Currently supports only lua 5.1.5 but more lua versions will be supported later.

+NOTE: using the LuaHelpers will add nothing.
+It is just for internal classes

 Loading a binary chunk
 ----------------------